Top 10 Most Expensive RV Repairs

 Just how common are these RV repairs?

 Nearly all RVs will require a major repair within the first eight years of their lifespan.
-Given how many complex systems are involved with modern RVs, prepping for issues can save you in the long run.
+Given how many complex systems are involved with modern RVs, prepping for RV fixes can save you in the long run.

-We’ll start with repairs that are more common than you might think.
+We’ll start with repairs that are more common RV problems than you might think.

 1. Electrical assembly